-The Act requires that the Auditor General report on any instances he or she may have observed where the three value-for-money criteria above have not been met.
+The Act requires that the Auditor General report on any instances he or she may have observed where these three value-for-money criteria have not been met.
 More specific criteria that relate directly to the operations of the particular ministry, program or organization being audited are also developed for each value-for-money audit.

-The Act also requires that he or she report on instances where the following was observed:
+The Act also requires that the Auditor General report on instances where the following was observed:

-- Accounts were not properly kept or public money was not fully accounted for. - Essential records were not maintained or the rules and procedures applied were not sufficient to: - safeguard and control public property; - check effectively the assessment, collection and proper allocation of revenue; or - ensure that expenditures were made only as authorized. - Money was expended for purposes other than the ones for which it was appropriated.
+- Accounts were not properly kept or public money was not fully accounted for. - Essential records were not maintained or the rules and procedures applied were not sufficient to: - safeguard and control public property; - effectively check the assessment, collection and proper allocation of revenue; or - ensure that expenditures were made only as authorized. - Money was expended for purposes other than the ones for which it was appropriated.

-Assessing the extent to which the auditee was controlling against these risks is technically "compliance" audit work, but is generally incorporated into both value-for-money audits and "attest" audits (discussed in a later section).
-Other compliance work that is typically included in our value-formoney audits is:
+Assessing the extent to which the auditee complies with the requirement to protect against these risks is generally incorporated into both value-formoney audits and "attest" audits (discussed in a later section).
+Other compliance work that is also typically included in our value-for-money audits includes determining whether the auditee adheres to key provisions in legislation and the authorities that govern the auditee or the auditee's programs and activities.

-- identifying the key provisions in legislation and the authorities that govern the auditee or the auditee's programs and activities as well as those that the auditee's management is responsible for administering; and - performing the tests and procedures we deem necessary to obtain reasonable assurance that the auditee's management has complied with these key legislation and authority requirements.

 Government programs and activities are the result of government policy decisions.
-Thus, we could say that our value-for-money audits focus on how well management is administering and executing government policy decisions.
+Thus, our value-for-money audits focus on how well management is administering and executing government policy decisions.
 It is important to note, however, that in doing so we do not comment on the merits of government policy.
 Rather, it is the Legislative Assembly that holds the government accountable for policy matters by continually monitoring and challenging government policies through questions during legislative sessions and through reviews of legislation and expenditure estimates.